asreview/asreview/docs/source/intro/datasets.rst

 \*** Robotreviewer does not provide exports suitable for asreview, since it supports evidence synthesis.

-Demonstration datasets
+Demonstration Datasets
 ----------------------

-The ASReview software contains 3 datasets that can be used to test the software and algorithms.
+The ASReview software contains 3 datasets that can be used to :doc:`explore <../lab/exploration>` the software and algorithms.
 The built-in datasets are PRISMA based reviews on various research topics.
 Each paper in this systematic review is labeled relevant or irrelevant.
 This information can be used to simulate the performance of ASReview.